uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 - [x] Run some small tests to discern the impact of comparator functions.
 - [x] Run some small tests to measure the performance gain of compiler optimization (in-lining of the aforementioned comparator functions).
+- [x] Decouple C code entirely from C++ code.
+See [this](https://gitlab.com/uwyo-mallet/quicksort-tuning/-/commit/27b37eeae9cb1d4912f33d6847035f08a27288db) commit for more info.
+- [x] Run tests on smaller inputs.
 - [ ] Investigate introsort (worst case O(nlog(n)), more specifically
       implementations of `std::sort`.
 - [ ] Potentially analyze cache hits and misses, but generally quicksort does